marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

      - The protocol must ensure that during an interaction with an Issuer, an attacker cannot read PII.

 In the issuance process, as the Credential inside a Credential Response contains PII, it is required that the Credential is not sent to or intercepted by an attacker.
-To mitigate these threats, the IT Wallet specification requires the following security mechanisms:
+To mitigate these threats, the IT-Wallet specification requires the following security mechanisms:

 - *TLS*: Used in all communication between the Wallet and the Issuer, ensuring that data in transit is encrypted and protected from interception by attackers.
 - *Wallet Instance Attestation*: Ensures that the Wallet operates on a secure, trusted device and complies with the security standards required by the Issuer, providing additional assurance that the Issuer is interacting with a legitimate Wallet Instance.